Tandem Training for Language Models: Acknowledgments

 \section{Acknowledgments}

 This work was performed when Robert West and Ashton Anderson spent their sabbaticals as Visiting Researchers with the AI Frontiers group at Microsoft Research.
 Thanks to all our Microsoft colleagues for their thoughtful feedback on this work (in particular Saleema Amershi, Siddhartha Sen, and Tim Davidson) and for their warm welcome in Redmond and New York!
+We also gratefully acknowledge the help of Raghav Singhal and Difan Jiao, who ran additional experiments during the review phase (\Appref{app:Supplemental results}).